appetizeio/appetize-docs-gitbook/rest-api/usage-summary.md

 # Usage summary

-{% swagger baseUrl="https://APITOKEN@api.appetize.io" path="/v1/usageSummary" method="get" summary="Get usage summary" %}
+{% swagger baseUrl="https://APITOKEN@api.appetize.io" path="/v1/usageSummary" method="get" summary="Get usage summary" expanded="true" %}
 {% swagger-description %}
 Gets usage summary of all sessions for your account, including number of sessions and session durations.
 {% endswagger-description %}

-{% swagger-parameter in="query" name="nextKey" type="string" %}
+{% swagger-parameter in="query" name="nextKey" type="string" required="false" %}
 If results are truncated, response will include

 `hasMore:true`

 and

 `nextKey: "xyz"`

 .
 Pass nextKey value as query parameter into GET request to retrieve the next batch of results.
 {% endswagger-parameter %}

 {% swagger-response status="200" description="" %}